Rules & Regulations

 GAS-POWERED skateboards, go-peds, or similar vehicles are not allowed in the Resort.
 No gas-powered remote-control toys, cars, or trucks.
 No ATVs, or Rhinos, Polaris, or similar vehicles are allowed (licensed or unlicensed).

 WASHING OF VEHICLES & BOATS in the Resort is NOT permitted at your Campsite, on any grass area, or on the pavement, with the exception of approved detailing and washing vendors in or designated locations.
-You may use the Marina boat wash area to RINSE your RV - NO SOAP, please.
+Campers may use the Marina boat wash area to RINSE the registered RV - NO SOAP, please.
 Campland is next door to an ecologically sensitive wildlife refuge.
-Any soap rinsed here goes untreated right into the Wildlife refuge and Mission Bay and is strictly prohibited.
+In the interest of helping to protect wildlife and the surrounding environment, the use of soap or other cleaning products to wash vehicles and boats is strictly prohibited.

-ONLY ONE SLEEPING VEHICLE allowed per Lot.
-Example: only 1 RV/Motor Home, Trailer, 5th Wheel, Tent Trailer, Truck Camper, Van Conversion or any vehicle designed for camping with beds.
+ONLY ONE SLEEPING VEHICLE allowed per Campsite.
+Example: only 1 RV/Motor Home, Trailer, 5th Wheel, Tent Trailer, Truck Camper, or a vehicle designed for camping with beds, which is approved by Resort Management.
 Campland requires the use of a sleeping vehicle or Tent.
-You may not sleep in a passenger vehicle or utility trailer or under the stars.
+Note: Park Trailers/Park Models/Tiny Homes, buses or vans (including converted buses or vans, unless the converted vehicle complies with ANSI codes and/or displays a RIVA sticker) are not permitted in the Resort.
+You may not sleep in a passenger vehicle, utility trailer, or truck bed without an installed pop-up tent or under the stars.

 TRUCK CAMPERS & SHELLS must not be removed from their vehicles.

 PLEASE KEEP YOUR SITE CLEAN: Sheds are not allowed on Campsites.
 Clotheslines can be hazardous and therefore are not permitted.
-Please do not tie anything to our trees, fences or windbreaks.
-Storage of anything beneath, behind or on the outside of the RV or Tent is prohibited and, in the case of an RV, a violation of the California Code of Regulations, Title 25.
-This includes, but is not limited to, storage of boxes, trunks, piping, bottles, garden tools, mops, ladders, paint cans or any other item which is unsightly in appearance.
+Please do not tie anything to the trees, fences, or windbreaks.
+Storage of anything beneath, behind, or on the outside of the RV or Tent is prohibited and, in the case of an RV, a violation of the California Code of Regulations, Title 25.
+This includes, but is not limited to, storage of boxes, trunks, piping, bottles, garden tools, mops, ladders, paint cans, or any other item which is unsightly in appearance.

-- Campers are responsible for the actions and conduct of Camper, Camper’s Guests, and all other occupants of the Campsite and their invitees to the Resort.
+Campers are responsible for the actions and conduct of Camper, Camper’s Guests, and all other occupants of the Campsite and their invitees to the Resort.
 Such responsibility shall include, but not be limited to, financial responsibility for any injury, death, or damage to any person or property, and any breakage, damage, destruction, and vandalism of the Resort’s facilities, common areas, and other property.
-(Page 6 of 9)

 FIREWORKS and firearms of any kind are prohibited at Campland.